 Investments for Growth Stocks: You can own a piece of a company on the rise.
 Companies raise capital for their own investment by issuing shares of stock to the public.
 After issue, the shares are bought and sold on the open market through stock exchanges.
 When investors perceive that a company’s future earnings prospects are favorable, they will bid up the price of its shares.
 Stock prices generally rise in a growing economy, and decline in a shrinking economy.
 Historically, stock prices have always trended upwards, but the market is always subject to downward swings.

-Equity Mutual Funds: Rather than trying to pinpoint the next Google or Apple, you can leave it to the professionals to identify companies with the greatest potential and manage a whole portfolio of stocks on your behalf.
+Equity Funds: Rather than trying to do it yourself, you should leave it to the professionals to identify companies with the greatest potential and who manage a whole portfolio of investments on your behalf.
 This provides you with immediate diversification which is essential to minimizing your risk.
-You can achieve greater diversification by investing in mutual funds that focus on different industry segments or global regions.
+You can achieve greater diversification by investing in funds that focus on different industry segments or global regions.

-Index Funds: One of the easiest and least expensive ways to participate in the growth of the markets is to invest in index funds, which are similar to mutual funds in that they consist of a big basket of stocks.
+Index Funds: One of the ways to participate in the growth of the markets is to invest in index funds, which are similar to mutual funds in that they consist of a big basket of stocks.
 Unlike mutual funds, they are not actively managed; they simply track the movement of various stock indexes.
-So, if you believe that an index, such as the S&P 500, will rise over the long term, you can simply invest in the index.

 Corporate Bonds: The other way companies raise capital is by borrowing money from investors.
 A company can sell bonds to individuals, and